 There are a few tools available to help you study when you’re in a chapter or article.
 We’ll use Alma 37 from the previous section as an example.
 First, navigate to Alma 37.

-If you want to see the full list of footnotes for the chapter, tap the related content button () in the top right corner.
-This also opens the sidebar.
-You can close the sidebar by swiping from the left edge of the sidebar, or by tapping the close button () at the top.
+If you want to see the full list of footnotes for the chapter, tap the overflow menu (three dots) in the top right corner and choose Related Content.
+This opens the sidebar.
+You can close the sidebar by swiping from the left edge of the sidebar or by tapping the close button () at the top.

-On bigger screens, like iPads, the sidebar is pinned open, allowing you to see the main content and related content side by side.
+On bigger screens, like iPads, the sidebar is pinned open.
+This allows you to see the main content and related content side by side.

 When you’re looking at an individual footnote in the sidebar, each reference in the footnote is listed separately with its title.
 Referenced verses are expanded with a snippet of quoted text, so you can get an overview without leaving the chapter you’re studying.